Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification

-\begin{itemize}[---] \item \emph{Cast image:} Often, the lead casts' portrait, full/half body images cover the entire poster (Fig.s \ref{fig:challenge}.\emph{ix-xii}), which makes our task challenging due to relying only upon visual elements without taking any aid from face recognition and object detection modules.
+\begin{itemize}[---] \item \emph{Cast image:} Often, the lead casts' portrait, full/half body images cover the entire poster (Fig.s \ref{fig:challenge}: \emph{ix-xii}), which makes our task challenging due to relying only upon visual elements without taking any aid from face recognition and object detection modules.

-\item \emph{Scene image:} The scene images present in the entire poster sometimes brings challenges due to complex visual elements, visual clutter and lack of cohesive composition (Fig.s \ref{fig:challenge}.\emph{xiii-xiv}).
+\item \emph{Scene image:} The scene images present in the entire poster sometimes brings challenges due to complex visual elements, visual clutter and lack of cohesive composition (Fig.s \ref{fig:challenge}: \emph{xiii-xiv}).

-\item \emph{Cast in Scene:} The hybridization of cast and scene images can also be observed, where the cast image may be fused with scene images (Fig.s \ref{fig:challenge}.\emph{xv-xvi}). \end{itemize}
+\item \emph{Cast in Scene:} The hybridization of cast and scene images can also be observed, where the cast image may be fused with scene images (Fig.s \ref{fig:challenge}: \emph{xv-xvi}). \end{itemize}

 \emph{(c) Inter variance}: Often, different movie posters may have visual similarities while belonging to diverse genres.
 This can be done to challenge audience expectations, create intrigue, or highlight genre mashups.
 Such instances make the genre identification task quite difficult.
-For example, movie genre of Fig.s \ref{fig:challenge}.\emph{xviii} poster is \emph{horror}, but Fig. \ref{fig:challenge}.\emph{xvii} does not, although visually quite similar; similarly, Fig.s \ref{fig:challenge}.\emph{xix} and \emph{xx} show non-identical genres, while sharing similar visual elements.
+For example, movie genre of Fig.s \ref{fig:challenge}: \emph{xviii} poster is \emph{horror}, but Fig. \ref{fig:challenge}: \emph{xvii} does not, although visually quite similar; similarly, Fig.s \ref{fig:challenge}: \emph{xix} and \emph{xx} show non-identical genres, while sharing similar visual elements.

 \emph{(d) Intra variance}: Generally, a movie has multiple posters of various designs, where different designs may emphasize multiple aspects of the same movie to effectively market it to a diverse range of viewers, which brings additional challenges in identifying the genre.
-For example, Fig.s \ref{fig:challenge}.\emph{xxi} and \emph{xxii} are the posters from the same movie; however, they show variation in visual elements.
-Similarly, Fig.s \ref{fig:challenge}.\emph{xxiii} and \emph{xxiv} show intra-variation.
+For example, Fig.s \ref{fig:challenge}: \emph{xxi-xxii} are the posters from the same movie; however, they show variation in visual elements.
+Similarly, Fig.s \ref{fig:challenge}: \emph{xxiii-xxiv} show intra-variation.

 \emph{(e) Collage}: Sometimes, a movie poster combines various instances of the abovementioned background and foreground information, and creates a collage made from tiny images.
-Such collage posters make genre identification challenging due to amalgamating a pool of information (Fig.s \ref{fig:challenge}.\emph{xxv-xxviii}).
+Such collage posters make genre identification challenging due to amalgamating a pool of information (Fig.s \ref{fig:challenge}: \emph{xxv-xxviii}).